 - Residence Hall Probation: An official notice to a resident student that conduct with regard to residence hall regulations or policies has been unacceptable and that future violation of university regulations may result in more serious disciplinary action, including the possible loss of campus residency.
 Probation lasts for a stated period of time.

 - Disciplinary Probation: For a second infraction or for a single offense of a more serious nature, a student may be placed on disciplinary probation for a designated period of time.
 Probation may entail specific requirements to be met.
 When a student is on disciplinary probation they are vulnerable to suspension or expulsion in the event of further infractions of community standards.

 - Community Service: The university may require uncompensated service (a specified number of hours) to the university or an off-campus, non-profit organization as a sanction.
 The particular assignment of duties must be pre-approved through the appropriate university adjudicator.
 Students must provide appropriate documentation verifying their completed community service.
 Failure to complete the service satisfactorily within the specified period of time may result in further action through the community standards process.

 - Fines: Any fines imposed are payable to the general funds of the university and may not directly benefit any person or persons bringing charges.
 Fines not paid within one month my become a charge payable to the university through the student's account and are enforced in the same way all other financial obligations to the university are enforced.
 In other cases, fines are normally applied to the general programming efforts to improve the educational environment in the residence halls.

-- Reimbursement or Replacement: In cases where a student is found responsible for damaging or misappropriating property, the student may be responsible for reimbursing the property owner for all or some of the cost.
+- Restitution: In cases where a student is found responsible for damaging or misappropriating property, the student may be responsible for reimbursing the property owner for all or some of the cost.